 As we become aware of the effect our habitual reactions have on others, the patterns of our karma are revealed.
 Our karmic patterns are made up of our aversions and desires.
 As we react negatively or positively to others, we become aware of our aversions and desires.
 There is a popular saying “Opposites attract.”
 In understanding the dance of karma, this concept is helpful.
 Often, people who have opposite reactions to the same events attract each other.

 Further, these opposite reactions to external events are also opposite reactions to internal events.
 Often, the response to internal events is hidden until it is played out in the response to external events.
-When someone has the opposite reaction to something than our own, our habitual response is throw into relief.
+When someone has the opposite reaction to something than our own, our habitual response is relief.
 From this place, it is easier to see the karmic patterns driving the habitual response.

 Karmic patterns are complex patterns of energy that are part of every individual’s psychic make up.
 They can be conceived as patterns of energy.
 The type of energy in the pattern is a function of the nature of the intention and the motivation behind action.
 Karmic patterns are also made of the patterns of energy that are held in the individual’s reactions.
 Karmic patterns are made up of the energy in action and reaction.

 The same action occurring on the surface level of relating can have two different karmic patterns.
 For instance, consider two situations where a person is killed.
-In one situation, the person who dies is killed by someone who hated him and wanted to harm him.
+In one situation, the person who dies is killed by someone who hated them and wanted to harm them.
 The killer is happy the person is dead and feels justified in the killing.
 In the second situation, the person who dies is killed by someone accidentally, during a lapse of attention, perhaps in a car accident.
 The “killer” is distraught and seeks to make amends to the dead person’s family.

 On the surface level of relating, one person has killed another.
 But the motivation and intention behind the same action in each case is different.
 The energy in the intention in each case is also different.
 Even those who are not “tuned” to perceiving events on an energetic level can experience that hatred has a different quality of energy than neglect.
 The action and reaction in both cases have very different energetic patterns even though the action looks the same.